 Welcome to the Plant-Based Diet Initiative!

-Our new Stanford-led Plant-Based Diet Initiative (PBDI) was made possible by a generous gift from Beyond Meat and looks to reap the positive benefits a more plant-based, less animal-based diet has on both individuals and the environment.
+The Stanford Plant-Based Diet Initiative (PBDI) was made possible by a generous gift from Beyond Meat and looks to reap the positive benefits a more plant-based, less animal-based diet has on both individuals and the environment.

 In recent years, environmentalists, nutritionists, and public health advocates have all championed a more plant-based, less animal-based diet in order to realize the positive benefits this diet has on both individuals and the environment.
 It is no secret that the typical U.S. diet, which is comprised of an abundance of beef and dairy products, has a significantly large adverse environmental impact.
 Due to their heavy reliance on converting crops to a feed, and their ruminant production of methane, meat products such as beef and lamb have the highest carbon footprint per unit of protein produced.
 In contrast, plant food and poultry have the lowest carbon footprint, with carbon emissions from plant sources being 7.5 times lower than carbon emissions from beef.